 Time and time again the industry has demonstrated that safety and nuclear power is a contradiction in terms.

 Safe reactors are a myth.
 An accident can occur in any nuclear reactor, causing the release of large quantities of deadly radiation into the environment.
 Even during normal operations radioactive materials are regularly discharged into the air and water.
 The policy of secrecy,which surrounded the development of the bomb, was transferred to civil nuclear power projects after World War II and lives on today.

 The nuclear dusty was suffering serious nuclear accidents long before the catastrophic Chernobyl accident in 1986.
-Twenty years later the industry is plagued with incidents, accidents and near-misses.
+Thirty years later the industry is plagued with incidents, accidents and near-misses.